Ashgrove Uniting Church

-Ashgrove Methodist Church is a heritage-listed former church at 24-30 Ashgrove Avenue, Ashgrove, City of Brisbane, Queensland, Australia.
-It is also known as The Grove Uniting Church.
+Ashgrove Uniting Church was a heritage-listed former church at 24–30 Ashgrove Avenue, Ashgrove, City of Brisbane, Queensland, Australia.
+Established in 1962 as the Ashgrove Methodist Church, the church is also known as The Grove Uniting Church.
 It was designed by James Gibson of Cross and Bain.
 It was added to the Queensland Heritage Register on 25 June 2021.

+The former Methodist and subsequently Uniting church was closed in 2010 and was subsequently fitted out for office use.
+It was removed from the heritage register in 2024 following a court case initiated by the Uniting Church in Australia. and demolished in 2024.

 History

-The former Ashgrove Methodist Church is located in the Brisbane suburb of Ashgrove, with frontage to Ashgrove Avenue.
+The former Ashgrove Uniting Church is located in the Brisbane suburb of Ashgrove, with frontage to Ashgrove Avenue.
 It comprises two former church buildings, a 1962 church and a 1934 hall (situated at the rear of the site, along Devoy street).
 The 1962 church was designed by James Gibson, of architectural firm, Cross and Bain.
 It replaced an earlier 1890s church and hall, moved to the rear of the site and subsequently used as the church hall.
 The design of the 1960s church adopted Modernist architectural principles and reflects the intention of the Ashgrove Methodist Church in the 1960s to be a relevant and current faith, following a movement of increased religiosity throughout Queensland at this time.

+Ashgrove

-Ashgrove, a Brisbane suburb approximately 4km northwest of the central business district, the traditional country of the Yuggera and Turrbal people, was progressively surveyed and offered for private sale from 1842.
+Ashgrove, a Brisbane suburb approximately 4 km northwest of the central business district, the traditional country of the Yuggera and Turrbal people, was progressively surveyed and offered for private sale from 1842.
 Early occupation in Brisbane was largely focussed on town land on opposite sides of the river at North Brisbane and South Brisbane, while suburban areas developed more slowly.
 By 1856 small farms had been established in the area that later developed as Ashgrove.
 With the construction of Enoggera Reservoir in the early 1860s and the formation of its access road, Waterworks Road, the area was settled by wealthy Brisbane residents, eager to escape the increasingly crowded inner-urban Brisbane.

 During this period "villa estates", located in the suburban periphery in then semi-rural settings, on elevated locations such as along ridgelines, or river frontages, became an increasingly popular type of dwelling for Brisbane's more affluent residents.
 This demographic included high ranking public servants, professionals and successful business people.
 Villa estates in the Ashgrove area included Glen Lyon, St Johns Wood, and Woodlands.
 One of the earliest residential subdivisions in the area known today as Ashgrove, was the Grove Estate.
 Land sales began on this estate in the mid- 1880s.